opensafely/documentation/docs/codelist-project.md

 You will need to add and commit these changes and push to GitHub.
 If you don't, or a newer version is available than that committed, the automated tests will fail with an error message.

-See more on using Codelists in your study definition can be found in [Working with codelists](study-def-codelists).
+See more on using Codelists in your study definition in [Working with codelists](study-def-codelists).

 ---8<-- 'includes/glossary.md'